 What is a no foreign transaction fee credit card?

-What’s great about a no foreign transaction fee is that the savings is automatic.
-You don’t have to make any redemption or take extra steps to have the foreign transaction fee waived; the fee simply isn’t charged to you at all.
+What’s great about using a card with no foreign transaction fees is that the savings is automatic.
+You don’t have to make any redemption or take extra steps to have the foreign transaction fee waived — the fee simply isn’t charged to you at all.

-The lack of a foreign transaction fee itself is a great work, but it’s not the only thing that matters in a credit card.
-As you considering no foreign transaction fee credit cards, consider the other features of the credit card to choose the best one for you.
+The lack of a foreign transaction fee itself is a great perk, but it’s not the only thing to focus on when choosing a credit card.

 - Annual fee.
-If you want to avoid foreign transaction fees, you might also want to minimize your credit card cost by avoiding the annual fee, too.
-Some rewards no foreign transaction fee credit cards may charge an annual fee.
-Before you choose a card with an annual fee, make sure the benefits are worth paying an additional fee.
+If you want to avoid foreign transaction fees, you might also want to minimize your credit card cost by avoiding the annual fee.
+Some cards without foreign transaction fees charge an annual fee for strong rewards or perks.
+Make sure any benefits are worth the additional fee.

 - APR.
-The annual percentage rate, or APR, on the credit card influences how much interest you pay whenever you do not paying your balance in full during the grace period.
+The annual percentage rate influences how much interest you pay whenever you don’t pay your balance in full during the grace period.
 It’s best to pay your balance in full to avoid interest and debt.
-In the chance that you revolve a balance, a lower annual percentage rate will minimize the amount of interest you pay on balances you carry.
+But if you carry a balance, a lower annual percentage rate will minimize the amount of interest you pay on balances you carry.

 - Security features.
 Many credit cards now feature safer EMV chip technology, which makes it more difficult to copy or duplicate the credit card.
 Fortunately, many foreign countries already accept EMV chip credit cards.
 Look for a no foreign transaction fee credit card with EMV chip technology for safer transactions when you’re traveling abroad.